Summary

 Hypothesis

-In order to explore more constructive ways of generating value and proactively address areas of trust.
+How might we explore more constructive ways of generating value and proactively address areas of trust

 Who are the OkTY's users?